 Chef Vasiliki Vourliotaki’s foray into the culinary world began by happenstance, when she took an entry-level kitchen position at a restaurant in Athens, Greece in 2006.
 Her passion for cooking was ignited, and she soon enrolled in Le Monde Institute of Hotel and Tourism Studies, earning her degree in culinary studies in 2008.
 Chef Vasiliki went on to work alongside acclaimed chefs in Greece, Germany, France, Monaco, and the United States, including Michelin-starred chefs Alfons Schubeck of Munich, Hélène Darroze of Paris, and Ben Pollinger of New York City’s Oceana.
 Eager to return to the Big Apple, Chef Vasiliki joined the Ousia team in early 2017.

-Having worked in some of Europe’s most renowned kitchens, Chef Vasiliki brings to Ousia a multi-faceted approach to cooking, balancing modernity with tradition.
-Her one-of-a-kind culinary style combines her rich Athenian heritage with modern techniques and Mediterranean influences.
+Having worked in some of Europe’s most renowned kitchens, Chef Vasiliki brings to Ousia a one-of-a-kind, multi-faceted approach to cooking, combining tradition with modern techniques and Mediterranean influences.
+She leads Ousia’s culinary team in creating thoughful, innovative interpretations of classic Greek fare.
 “My hope is for guests to indulge in Greek food with some familiarity, thanks to American ingredients that help them connect to, and understand, each dish,” Chef Vasiliki explains.

 Director of Operations